shoebot/shoebot/doc/source/commands.rst

 .. py:function:: moveto(x, y)

+    Move the Bézier "pen" to the specified point without drawing; coordinates are absolute.

+    :param x: x-coordinate of the point to move to
+    :param y: y-coordinate of the point to move to
+    :type x: float
+    :type y: float

 .. py:function:: relmoveto(x, y)

+    Move the Bézier "pen" to the specified point without drawing; coordinates are relative to the pen's current location.

+    :param x: x-coordinate of the point to move to, relative to the pen's current point
+    :param y: y-coordinate of the point to move to, relative to the pen's current point
+    :type x: float
+    :type y: float

 .. py:function:: lineto(x, y)

+    Draw a line from the pen's current point; coordinates are absolute.

+    :param x: x-coordinate of the point to draw to, relative to the pen's current point
+    :param y: y-coordinate of the point to draw to, relative to the pen's current point
+    :type x: float
+    :type y: float

 .. py:function:: rellineto(x, y)

+    Draw a line from the pen's current point; coordinates are relative to the pen's current location.

+    :param x: x-coordinate of the point to draw to, relative to the pen's current point
+    :param y: y-coordinate of the point to draw to, relative to the pen's current point
+    :type x: float
+    :type y: float

 .. py:function:: curveto(x1, y1, x2, y2, x3, y3)

 .. py:function:: arc(x, y, radius, angle1, angle2)

 .. py:function:: closepath()

+   Close the path; in case the current point is not the path's starting point, a line will be drawn between them.

 .. py:function:: endpath(draw=True)